-Mitel recommends you to create a new user with the administrator privilege.
+Mitel recommends you to create, a new user with the administrator privilege and a complex password.
 After you assign the System Administrator role to a user, the default user "admin" is disabled.
 For additional information about granting administrative permissions to users, refer to the Administrative Permissions in the MiVoice Connect System Administration Guide.

 - a.
-For To accept the ShoreTel End User License Agreement, type YES. - b.
+For To accept the Mitel End User License Agreement, type YES. - b.
 For Initial configuration wizards, type YES. - c.
 Type the required Hostname. (for example, egw01) - d.
 For Use DHCP on eth0 interface?, type No. - e.
 Type the Primary IPv4 address, and masklen [0.0.0.0/0]: (for example, 10.23.174.100) - f.
 Type the Default Gateway. (for example, 10.23.174.1) - g.
 Type the Primary DNS server address. - h.
 Type the Domain Name. - i.
 For Admin password, (Enter to leave unchanged)?, press Enter. - j.
-For Monitor password (Enter to leave unchanged)?, press Enter. - k.
-Verify the details you have entered, and press Enter to save the chnages. - 5.
+Verify the details you have entered, and press Enter to save the changes. - 5.
 After the configurations are saved successfully, type the following command: